swethabakshi/prmd/README.md

-# Nbmd_ps - Nimbus Supplier API v4
+# NbmdPs - Nimbus Supplier API v4

 JSON Schema tooling for the Nimbus Supplier API version 4.
-Nbmd_ps allows you to:
+NbmdPs allows you to:

 1. scaffold an entire JSON schema project, properly structured
 2. generate your final json schema in seconds